 Did you have exotic, large, and small animal experience prior to applying?

-I had 84 hours in wildlife rehabilitation, 120 hours with an equine and large animal veterinarian (shadowing), and 1360 hours at a single doctor private practice that was exclusively small animal (hands-on volunteer/tech assistant)
+I had 84 hours in wildlife rehabilitation, 120 hours with an equine and large animal veterinarian (shadowing), and 1360 hours at a single doctor private practice that was an exclusively small animal (hands-on volunteer/tech assistant).

 Yes!
 The clubs are helpful for remembering why you’re here when the academic avalanche can make it easy to forget, and they also offer so many extracurricular opportunities for events and networking.
 Every club has meetings with speakers that come in to talk about some facet of veterinary medicine related to the club, and also hosts wet labs for active members.
 I’m active with the Wildlife, Zoo, Aquatic Animal Medicine club, and you can volunteer with the zoo ward at the hospital through this club.
 I’m active in the Shelter Medicine club and actually had the opportunity as a first-year to neuter a cat (under direct supervision) last semester.
 Through the Veterinarians in One Health club (which I’m President of for the upcoming academic year) I was able to get a three-year operations level certification in technical animal rescue and can deploy with our disaster relief team in the future.
 I also was able to travel to the CDC in Atlanta,